Free and Fairer Elections

 It is critically important that we stand up and confront any attempt to make it harder for Americans to exercise their right to vote— whether though restrictive ID laws, selective elimination of neighborhood polling places, or cutting back on early voting opportunities which are particularly important to young, working class, and minority voters.

-Rep. Larson was ashamed of the U.S. Supreme Court when it moved to undermine key portions of the historically bipartisan Voting Rights Act in the 2013 Shelby County decision.
+Rep. Larson was shocked that the U.S. Supreme Court moved to undermine key portions of the historically bipartisan Voting Rights Act in the 2013 Shelby County decision.
 Since that ruling, we have seen a wave of the most blatant attempts at making it more difficult for particular groups of people to vote since the early days of the Civil Rights movement.

 We cannot allow our society to lose ground in our quest for equality by giving up the hard-won gains of the last generation.
 The right to vote is fundamental to retaining a free and open government that works on behalf of all Americans.
-That’s why Rep. Larson is proud to support and co-sponsor the Voting Rights Advancement Act of 2015 (H.R.
-2867).
+That’s why Rep. Larson is proud to support and co-sponsor the Voting Rights Advancement Act (H.R.
+4), which passed the House of Representatives in December of 2019.
 This bill would restore and strengthen the protections guaranteed under the original Voting Rights Act while addressing concerns identified by the Court.